 With our spiritual director we can look at ways to connect with God or our higher self through spiritual practices like prayer, meditation, rituals, interacting with nature, or in the living of daily life.

 - Discernment: to discuss how our choices align with our spiritual values or our sense of God’s invitation to grow.

 - Grounding: regular sessions invite a remembering and awareness of the sacred foundations of one’s life.

 How do I begin?

-Begin by reading the biographical summaries of our spiritual directors.
+Begin by reading the biographies of our spiritual directors.
 You may contact one or more of them via phone or email to arrange an initial meeting.
 During your first meeting you can discuss your needs and concerns and explore the director’s approach.

 How often does one come for Spiritual Direction?